1. Home

 There are a number of different actions available to help with messages.
 The available actions include message attachments, message replies, and message forwards.
 Messages can also be copied to the clipboard or deleted.

-The Copy, Reply, and Forward options show in a context menu above a message when the mouse pointer hovers over it.
+When the mouse pointer hovers over a message, a menu appears above it that contains three action buttons: Copy, Reply, and Forward.
 The first icon is Copy, which looks like a square.
 Selecting it places all of the message text onto the clipboard.
 The second icon is Forward, with an arrow pointing to the right.
 Selecting it opens a dialog box that puts the forwarded message into the attachments area, and allows entering additional text in the message input area before sending.
 The third icon is Reply, with a left-pointing arrow.
 Selecting it puts the message text into the attachments area within the current conversation, and allows entering additional text in the message input area before sending.

 Conversation Attachments